-**Or you can use 1½ c vegetable juice in place of the tomato plus water.
+** Or you can use 1½ c vegetable juice in place of the tomato soup/sauce and water.

-Recipe from Not Just for Vegetarians: Delicious Homestyle Cooking, the Meatless Way, by Geraldine Hartman, in which it’s called "Quickie Cabbage Rolls." (read my review)
+Adapted from the recipe for "Quickie Cabbage Rolls" in Not Just for Vegetarians: Delicious Homestyle Cooking, the Meatless Way, by Geraldine Hartman (read my review).